oamg/leapp/docs/source/dialogs.md

 ### Explaining the dialogs processing mechanism during the upgrade

-The upgrade itself, from the operator's point of view, consists of 3 distinct stages: leapp preupgrade, leapp answer and leapp upgrade.
+The upgrade itself, from the operator's point of view, consists of 3 distinct stages: preupgrade, remediate and upgrade.

 Leapp preupgrade stage should be treated as "non-invasive system upgradeability analysis", when the upgrade workflow stops right after preliminary system facts collection phases and a preupgrade report containing all the information